-

 How visible and mature are discussions in business around reducing carbon emissions; and how much support is being given from a political and regulatory perspective to this area (including energy efficiency)?

-The Directive 2018/2002/EU on energy efficiency sets rules and obligations to achieve the EU’s 2020 and 2030 energy efficiency targets.
-Austria faced significant delays in transposing this Directive.
-Consequently, the European Commission initiated infringement procedures against Austria in late 2020.
-Political disagreements within the government have been the cause of this substantial delay.
-The former Austrian government was unable to reach an agreement on the specific legal text.
-It took twelve versions before the government bill was finally ready to be lodged with the National Parliament.
-In December 2023, the European Commission closed the infringement procedures initiated against Austria.
-Directive 2023/1791/EU, a recast of Directive 2018/2002/EU, was published in the Official Journal of the European Union on 20 September 2023.
-Its general targets must be transposed by 11 October 2025, with specific ones due by 15 May 2024.
+Directive 2018/2002/EU on energy efficiency establishes rules and obligations to achieve the EU’s 2020 and 2030 energy efficiency targets.
+Austria experienced significant delays in transposing this Directive, and the European Commission consequently initiated infringement proceedings against Austria in late 2020.
+Political disagreements within the government were the primary cause of this substantial delay, as the former Austrian government was unable to reach agreement on the specific legislative text.
+The government bill required twelve drafts before it was finally ready to be submitted to the National Parliament.
+In December 2023, the European Commission closed the infringement proceedings it had initiated against Austria.

 -